-The table illustrates that the Company's regulatory capital requirement has increased over the year, largely driven by the life underwriting risk capital while market risk reduced.
-The increased life underwriting risk capital is driven by increased levels of new business written by the Company over 2021 and increased lapse risk due to higher policy values.
-The decrease in market risk results from the extension of the management charge derivative programme, as noted below.
-The proportion of the SCR arising from each risk type, shown below, further illustrates the change in the Company's risk profile over 2021 as measured by its regulatory capital requirement.
+The table illustrates that the Company's regulatory capital requirement has decreased over the year, largely driven by the life underwriting risk capital which is partially offset by an increase in market risk capital.
+The decrease in life underwriting capital is largely driven by the reduced lapse risk over 2022 due to lower policy values.
+The increase in market risk is largely driven by the reduction in the coverage level of the management charge derivative programmes over 2022...